JadeMK/Snake/README.md

 # Snake
-A simple Snake game programmed in Python with Turtle.
+The Snake game programmed in Python with Turtle module.

+- .gif demo